emipa606/DrugResponse/README.md

 This problem now solved with the mod: https://steamcommunity.com/sharedfiles/filedetails/?id=2000335507]Drug Policy Fix

-(Hopefully it goes without saying that if a drug isn't accessible to the colonist on their map then a response will not be attempted/triggered.)
+(Hopefully it goes without saying that if a drug isn&apos;t accessible to the colonist on their map then a response will not be attempted/triggered.)

 Pawns will also respond to taking drugs for illnesses (where set) on caravans.
 But this requires the caravan to also have the appropriate drug for the response.

-It also works alongside Pharmacy mod which addresses the priority of medicine used in tends, this mod introduces "additional" drug use to the tend process (if relevant) and does not effect tends themselves.
+It also works alongside Pharmacy mod which addresses the priority of medicine used in tends, this mod introduces &quot;additional&quot; drug use to the tend process (if relevant) and does not effect tends themselves.

 Though where maladies normally require tends any drug response would be best performed as surgery bills instead of tasks in the settings, though either option has capabilities.
 The bill process sometimes the better option where a malady has the potential to incapacitate the colonist or would normally require tending anyhow.